ropensci/weathercan/cran-comments.md

 ## Downstream dependencies

-Currently, there are no downstream dependencies
+Currently, there are no downstream dependencies (this is a new submission)